What’s Happening in Austin’s September Vegetable Garden

 Propagation Takes Patience

-Pride of Barbados can be propagated by seed or by cuttings, but I find that volunteers sprouting from last year’s seeds are the easiest and most successful.
+Pride of Barbados is easy to propagate by seed or cuttings.
+In my yard, I find that I have plenty of volunteers sprouting from last year’s seeds that are easy to dig up and relocate.
 Sow seeds in the spring using a well-drained potting mix.
 Take cuttings from new growth in the spring or summer and root them in a well-drained potting mix.

 Small plant emerging from potting soil